Are You Lactose Intolerant?

 Interestingly, whether or not you lack lactase depends a lot on your ethnicity.
 Nearly 100 percent of Asians and 80 percent of blacks and Hispanics experience a drop in lactase levels.
 However, about 80 percent of people who are of northern European descent continue to produce lactase in their adult years.

-If you’re lactose intolerant, you probably experience some of the following symptoms within 30 minutes to a half hour after eating dairy products.
+If you’re lactose intolerant, you probably experience some of the following symptoms within 30 minutes to 2 hours after eating dairy products.

 Abdominal cramps and pain